domnictekyt/Elderly/README.md

 # ELDERLY

 A Flutter project.
+This project was quite useful for me dear , so nice of you for uploading such good things here. keep contributing here.

 App helps caregivers manage stress, appointments, and health emergencies.
 Provides information on elderly care options: long- term care, nursing, hospice, assisted living, etc and Focuses on